Exodus-Privacy/etip/README.md

 * track all modifications on trackers
 * detect rules collisions for both network and code signature

+## Contribute to the identification of trackers
+If you wish to help us identify new trackers, you can request an ETIP account by sending a pseudonym and an email address to etip@exodus-privacy.eu.org

 ## Installation
 Clone the project
 ```commandline